the-turing-way/the-turing-way/book/website/project-design/missing-data/missing-data-resources.md

 - [Flexible Imputation of Missing Data](https://stefvanbuuren.name/fimd/): This is a much more in-depth look at missing data imputation that goes into further characterizing data, including mathematical definitions, and describing data imputation methods.
 - [Resource 1](link_to_resource): _reason for recommendation_
 - [Getting Started with naniar](https://naniar.njtierney.com/articles/naniar.html#tidy-missing-data-the-shadow-matrix): More R functions to visualize Data Missingness, including one using decision trees to map out the proportion of missingness in a variable based on all other variables.
+ - For more details, the original paper by {cite:ps}`vanBuuren2011mice` is a great resource.
+ - - Other well-established R imputation packages include: missForest, Amelia, and mi.

 <!-- IMPORTANT!